onsightit/solarcoin/doc/build-windows.md

 Cross-compilation
 -------------------

-These steps can be performed on, for example, an Ubuntu VM.
+These steps can be performed on, for example, an Ubuntu 14.04 VM.
 The depends system will also work on other Linux distributions, however the commands for installing the toolchain will be different.
+(Note: Ubuntu 16+ does not compile due to threading issues in mingw.)

-First, install the general dependencies:
+First, install the general dependencies (Also install any dependencies found in build-unix.md.):

     sudo apt-get install build-essential libtool autotools-dev automake pkg-config bsdmainutils curl xutils-dev